mentalisttraceur/umask/README.md

-# `umask` (as an external command)

-A small command-line program for running a program with a given umask.

-# Why?
+# `umaskexec`

-It nicely fills the gaps where the `umask` builtin of your shell cannot reach, and where invoking a new shell or other interpreter would be needlessly verbose and inconvenient - for example right after `sudo`.
+`umaskexec` fills the gaps where `umask` is awkward of cannot reach.

+It executes a command with the given umask.
+If no umask is given, it shows the current umask.
+If no command is given, it shows what the new umask would be.